-Any organisation trading or handling products from a certified fishery is eligible to have CoC certification.
-CoC certification is a requirement for each organisation in the supply chain taking legal ownership of certified products that wishes to make a claim on the certified source, up until the point where products are packed into consumer ready packaging.
+Any organization trading or handling products from an RFM certified fishery is eligible to have CoC certification.
+CoC certification is a requirement for each organization in the supply chain taking legal ownership of certified RFM products that wish to make a claim on the certified source, up until the point where products are packed into consumer ready packaging.